DataFire/Integrations/integrations/generated/google_storage/README.md

     * entity `string`: The entity, in the form project-owner-projectId.
     * entityId `string`: The ID for the entity.
   * projectNumber `string`: The project number of the project the bucket belongs to.
+  * retentionPolicy `object`: Defines the retention policy for a bucket.
+The Retention policy enforces a minimum retention time for all objects contained in the bucket, based on their creation time.
+Any attempt to overwrite or delete objects younger than the retention period will result in a PERMISSION_DENIED error.
+An unlocked retention policy can be modified or removed from the bucket via the UpdateBucketMetadata RPC.
+A locked retention policy cannot be removed or shortened in duration for the lifetime of the bucket.
+Attempting to remove or decrease period of a locked retention policy will result in a PERMISSION_DENIED error.
+    * effectiveTime `string`: The time from which policy was enforced and effective.
+RFC 3339 format.
+    * isLocked `boolean`: Once locked, an object retention policy cannot be modified.
+    * retentionPeriod `string`: Specifies the duration that objects need to be retained.
+Retention duration must be greater than zero and less than 100 years.
+Note that enforcement of retention periods less than a day is not guaranteed.
+Such periods should only be used for testing purposes.
   * selfLink `string`: The URI of this bucket.
   * storageClass `string`: The bucket's default storage class, used whenever no storageClass is specified for a newly-created object.
 This defines how objects in the bucket are stored and determines the SLA and the cost of storage.
 Values include MULTI_REGIONAL, REGIONAL, STANDARD, NEARLINE, COLDLINE, and DURABLE_REDUCED_AVAILABILITY.
 If this value is not specified when the bucket is created, it will default to STANDARD.
 For more information, see storage classes.
   * timeCreated `string`: The creation time of the bucket in RFC 3339 format.